edsoncelio/adventure-with-terraform-and-aws/README.md

 ## How to use

-2. Inside the directory of project, use: `terraform plan`, if everything looks like ok, apply: `terraform apply`
+1. Inside the directory of project, use: `terraform plan`, if everything looks like ok, apply: `terraform apply`

+## Examples